karuppiah7890/blog/content/posts/intro-one-time-passwords.md

 * For bank transactions - apart from the debit card details, banks additionally use OTP as a 2nd factor authentication
-* For easy signup and login for users of an application, using their mobile number, instead of using email ID
+* For easy signup and login for users of an application, using their mobile number, instead of using email ID, and sending OTP to their mobile number
 * For verifying your phone number, similar to how applications verify your email ID.
-More like a one time thing for phone verification
+More like a one time thing for phone verification too.
 * For 2nd or nth factor authentication as part of any standard authentication flow